Next Application Deadline: Friday, February 21, 2014, 5:00 p.m.

 What Is the Rate of Pay?

-Residencies and Workshops: We have been a standard setter for artist compensation since our inception.
-We continue to pay competitive rates, which are equal across the board for all our roster artists.
+Residencies and Workshops: Our rates are competitive and are equal across the board for all our roster artists.
 Rates are set each school year.

 Contact Daniel Gabriel at email@example.com or 651-292-3254.
 Good luck!